RowanKinross/responsive-portfolio/README.md

 ## Credits

-edX challenge materials for the source code, images and for setting the challenge
+edX challenge materials for setting the challenge and providing me with the skills to take on this project.

 ## License